Center for Applied Human Rights

 The Center for Applied Human Rights at Vermont Law School provides opportunities for research and advocacy training on cutting-edge issues in human rights law and policy.
 The Center also serves as a focal point for human rights-related events at the law school.
 Student Human Rights Fellows hone their skills and deepen their understanding of international law as they engage in projects for non-governmental organizations (NGOs) and inter-governmental organizations (IGOs) under the supervision of Professor Stephanie Farrior.
 Through hands-on learning experience, students gain exposure to real-world issues of human rights theory and practice, interact directly with international organizations and grassroots rights advocates, and build their professional network.

-This past year, Human Rights Fellows worked on projects with the following NGOs:
+In the past, Human Rights Fellows worked on projects with the following NGOs:

 Business & Human Rights Resource Centre